Skip to main content

 Think of it as three layers.
 Subscriptions: predictable but small, and best treated as the top of the funnel.
 Pay-per-view and customs: the largest layer for most earning accounts, sold conversationally in DMs based on what a specific fan has bought and responded to before.
 Tips: lumpier, relationship-driven, and concentrated in a small number of high-spending fans who are worth disproportionate attention.
 The skill that moves total revenue is not posting more, it is pacing offers across these layers per fan, over time, without burning the relationship.

-The levers that actually move the number
+The levers that actually move how much you make on OnlyFans

 Given that mechanic, the levers that genuinely change earnings are specific and mostly unglamorous: